 The preceptor is responsible for the student's learning during the internship experience.
 The preceptor serves as a model for the students to observe and advise the student routinely.
-The preceptor consults with the faculty advisor as needed about the student's progress.
+The preceptor consults with the MHA Coordinator as needed about the student's progress.
 The preceptor completes a student evaluation form at the end of the internship experience.
-A preceptor-friendly summary of the internship is included as a subsequent appendix.
+A preceptor-friendly summary of the internship is included Appendix F.

-The preceptor is responsible for the student's learning during the internship experience.
 The preceptor should be master's prepared in health administration or a related field [or be bachelor's prepared and hold a relevant professional certification (e.g., CPA) and have at least three years of professional practice experience) and currently be engaged in professional health administration practice.
+Preceptors should not be current UNC Charlotte MHA students.

-- The preceptor works with the student to define the expected activities and deliverables, consistent with the organization's needs and capacity, the student's interests, and the requirements and expectations of the MHA Program. - The preceptor plans the internship experience and directs the student's on-site experience.
+The preceptor works with the student to define the expected activities and deliverables, consistent with the organization's needs and capacity, the student's interests, and the requirements and expectations of the MHA Program.

-- The preceptor serves as a role model for the student and routinely advises the student. - The preceptor periodically consults with responsible faculty on the student's progress. - The preceptor completes a student evaluation form at the end of the internship experience.
+- The preceptor plans the internship experience and directs the student's on-site experience. - The preceptor serves as a role model for the student and routinely advises the student. - The preceptor periodically consults with responsible faculty on the student's progress. - The preceptor completes a student evaluation form at the end of the internship experience.